PyDataAmsterdam/amsterdam.pydata.org/README.md

 This repository is used to build global.pydata.org.
 It is a fork of the PyData Amsterdam [website](https://amsterdam.pydata.org).
-We deeply thank the Amsterdam theme for making their website's code open source!
+We deeply thank the Amsterdam team for making their website's code open source!

 ## Usage